tiagocrayon/azure-application-gateway/README.md

 # STATE
-# Terraform states are saved on a storage account (see main-tf, backend block under terraform)
+# Terraform states are saved on a storage account (see main-tf file, backend block under terraform)